Tom's Safari House

 Makalolo Plains Camp is without a doubt one of the finest camps in the Hwange National Park.
 The camp offers privacy and exclusivity in a private concession with no other guests or safari vehicles around.
 Incredible variety of wildlife and close encounters.

-Explore the highlights of Zimbabwe when you book this luxurious and intimate 8-night itinerary.
+This epic 8 night luxury Unique Zimbabwe Safari, includes Victoria Falls, Mana Pools National Park and Hwange National Park.
+Luxurious and intimate, with focus on small safari camps and amazing game viewing.
 Spend your time exploring the world-renowned Hwange National Park, the beautiful Mana Pools National Park and the awe-inspiring Victoria Falls.
 This itinerary allows you to experience both land and water based safaris.

 Hwange & Vic Falls Adventure